Real Name: Baal-Hadad (Hadad is his Sumerian name.)

 loyalty and support him in overthrowing

 Enlil.
 Remaining true to his promise to help him dethrone Enlil, Ea gave Hadad

-the weapons and the support to oust Enlil and force him into exile.
-In his
+the necessary weapons to oust Enlil and force him into exile.
+However, once

-absence, Hadad became ruler of Sumer and eventually added the title of Baal to
+to power.
+As ruler of Sumer, Hadad added the title of Baal to

-his name.
+his name to prove his sovereignty and became ruler of the Anunnaki.
 (It is entirely possible that Baal was also the name of another older

 forgotten god from the Hyborian Age.)